 Performance.
 A quantitative measure characterizing a physical or functional attribute relating to the execution of an operation or function.
 Performance attributes include quantity (how many or how much), quality (how well), coverage (how much area, how far), timeliness (how responsive, how frequent), and readiness (availability, mission/operational readiness).
 Performance is an attribute for all systems, people, products and processes including those for development, production, verification, deployment, operations, support, training and disposal.
 Thus, supportability parameters, manufacturing process variability, reliability and so forth, are all performance measures.

-Performance parameters are those mission-critical performance and lifecycle supportability criteria contained in the program requirements document.
-They represent the sponsoring organization's translation of the capability shortfall in an enterprise architecture roadmap into critical factors the selected solution must contain in its eventual operational state to satisfy the user's needs.
 Personnel security.
 The standards and procedures utilized to determine and document that the employment or retention in employment of an individual will promote the efficiency of the service and is clearly consistent with the interests of the national security.